grillbaer/python-tsic/README.md

 It provides three major classes:
 * `TsicInputChannel` receive temperature measurements
 * `Measurement` a temperature measurement
-* `ZacWireInputChannel` received byte packets over ZACWire protocol (low-level handler for TsicInputChannel)
+* `ZacWireInputChannel` receive byte packets over ZACWire protocol (low-level handler for TsicInputChannel)

 See `example.py` for API usage or start `tsic.py <gpio-bcm> [--loop]` to read temperatures from a GPIO pin (Broadcom numbering).